ehrbase/ehrbase/doc/conformance_testing/EHR.md

 | 16  | false        | false         | provided | provided      | provided     |

-**Any other data set should be treated as invalid, like providing EHR_STATUS with:**
+**Any other data set should be treated as invalid, for instance providing EHR_STATUS with:**

 - missing is_queryable, is_modifiable
 - empty is_queryable, is_modifiable